 The Company's liquidity needs arise principally from working capital requirements, capital expenditures and business acquisitions.
-During the three years ended December 31, 2007, the Company relied on internally generated funds to finance these needs.
+During the three years ended December 31, 2008, the Company relied on internally generated funds to finance these needs.
 The Company's working capital requirements are seasonal with the highest need typically occurring in the second and third quarters of the year.
-Cash and cash equivalents were \$186.1 million and \$148.3 million at December 31, 2007 and 2006, respectively.
-Working capital was \$438.5 million and \$399.1 million at December 31, 2007 and 2006, respectively.
-As of December 31, 2007, the Company had \$1.0 million in revolving line of credit borrowings and had available to it unused credit facilities of \$205.1 million.
+Cash and cash equivalents were \$170.8 million and \$186.1 million at December 31, 2008 and 2007, respectively.
+Working capital was \$455.7 million and \$438.5 million at December 31, 2008 and 2007, respectively.
+As of December 31, 2008, the Company had \$26 thousand in revolving line of credit borrowings and had available to it unused credit facilities of \$205.8 million.

-The Company's operating activities provided \$126.8 million, \$99.1 million and \$130.6 million in net cash in 2007, 2006 and 2005, respectively.
-In 2007, cash was provided by net income of \$68.7 million and noncash expenses, including impairments of goodwill and a long-lived asset, depreciation and amortization, and noncash compensation related to stock plans, totaling \$45.4 million, reductions in trade accounts receivable and inventories of \$13.0 million and \$5.8 million, respectively, and an increase in trade accounts payable of \$3.1 million.
-These increases were partly offset by decreases in accrued cash profit sharing and commissions and income taxes payable of \$3.7 million and \$3.9 million, respectively, and an increase in deferred income taxes of \$3.7 million.
-The balance of the cash provided in 2007 resulted from changes in other asset and liability accounts, none of which was material.
+The Company's operating activities provided \$56.1 million, \$126.8 million and \$99.1 million in net cash in 2008, 2007 and 2006, respectively.
+In 2008, cash was provided by net income of \$53.9 million and noncash expenses, including impairments of goodwill and a long-lived asset, depreciation and amortization, and noncash compensation related to stock plans, totaling \$37.0 million and a decrease in trade accounts receivable of \$9.9 million.
+These increases were offset by increases in net inventories and other noncurrent assets of \$32.4 million and \$1.2 million, respectively, and decreases in trade accounts payable, other accrued liabilities and accrued cash profit sharing of \$7.5 million, \$5.4 million and \$1.8 million, respectively.
+The increase in inventories was primarily related to increases in prices of raw materials, primarily steel.
+The balance of the cash provided in 2008 resulted from changes in other asset and liability accounts, none of which was material.

-The Company's investing activities used \$75.2 million, \$60.5 million and \$21.7 million in net cash in 2007, 2006 and 2005, respectively.
-Cash paid for asset acquisitions, primarily for the acquisition of Swan Secure in July 2007, was \$42.5 million.
-Cash paid for capital expenditures was \$36.1 million in 2007, down from \$60.7 million in 2006.
-The Company used \$16.0 million of these expenditures in 2007 to purchase or improve its real estate, primarily to expand its facilities located in Vacaville and Stockton, California, and to purchase a facility in Maple Ridge, British Columbia.
-The Company also used \$13.9 million in 2007 to purchase machinery and equipment for its facilities throughout the United States.
-The Company plans capital expenditures in 2008 totaling approximately \$23.3 million.
+The Company's investing activities used \$51.0 million, \$75.2 million and \$60.5 million in net cash in 2008, 2007 and 2006, respectively.
+Cash paid for asset acquisitions, primarily for the acquisitions of Liebig, ProTech, Ventinox and Ahorn, was \$36.3 million, down from \$42.5 million for acquisitions in 2007 when the Company acquired Swan Secure.
+Cash paid for capital expenditures was \$16.0 million in 2008, down from \$36.1 million in 2007.
+The cash paid was partly offset by sales of assets, primarily the sale of the vacant factory in McKinney, Texas, in April 2008 for total proceeds of \$1.8 million.
+The Company used \$9.3 million of these expenditures in 2008 to purchase or improve its real estate, primarily to construct its new manufacturing facility in China.
+The Company also used \$6.7 million in 2008 to purchase machinery and equipment for its facilities throughout the United States and Europe.
+The Company's planned capital expenditures for 2009 total approximately \$13.5 million.